invainn/cpe400-networking-project/README.md

 * AUTHORS: Aaron Mcanerney, Nikkolas Irwin, and Anthony Bennett

 * DESCRIPTION: Simulates a mesh network where nodes and links may fail.
 Nodes and links may fail intermittently.
 As an input to the simulation, each node and link will have a certain probability to fail.
-When such failure occurs, the network must adapt and re-route to avoid the faulty link/node.
+When such failure occurs, the network adapts and re-routes (using Dijkstra's all-pairs shortest path) to avoid the faulty link/node(s).

 * GETTING STARTED:
 1. Download and install Python 3.7.1 or greater